Ballinalee: Amenities

 The local Church of Ireland church is dedicated to St. John.
 This church was built to designs by the Cork-born architect John Hargrave and was completed in 1825.

 There are two Roman Catholic churches in the parish; the Church of the Holy Trinity in the village and the Church of St James in Clonbroney.
 Ballinalee was the site of the first convent in Ireland at Old Clonbroney.
 Its remains are still to be seen.

 The parochial hall on the Granard road, was opened in 1939 and is dedicated to the memory of Thomas Ashe, the Irish patriot.
 The local national school is adjacent to the hall and is named after Saint Samhthann.

+Rose Cottage, the building from which Mac Eoin coordinated IRA forces during the Battle of Ballinalee, was opened to the public as an exhibition centre in 2023.